Wem Town Hall: Apparitional experience

 During the fire on 19 November 1995, Tony O'Rahilly, a sewage farm worker who was also an amateur photographer, was originally stopped by police from approaching the burning building.
 He took a picture of the blaze from across the road with a 200mm lens.
 It appeared to depict the image of a young girl in the doorway of the burning building.
 Locals averred that this was the ghost of Jane Churm, a young girl who was accused (in 1677) of starting a fire in the same town.
 The image of a girl in the doorway of the burning building was not noticed by the photographer or the onlookers; it only appeared after the photo had been developed.

 O'Rahilly sent the photo for analysis to the Association for the Scientific Study of Anomalous Phenomena (ASSAP), which determined that a burning piece of wood lay on the railing where the image appears, rendering the image a simulacrum.
 ASSAP forwarded the photo to the former Royal Photographic Society president, Dr. Vernon Harrison.
 Harrison concluded that the image did appear to be genuine, but he continued to be sceptical, believing it could have been the smoke or light playing tricks.

 Blake Smith for Skeptical Inquirer writes "A later analysis by photographic officers of the National Media Museum concluded that the photograph was doctored.
 A negative made from the photograph (not the original negative) showed horizontal scan lines consistent with those of a television image across the image of the girl.
 The officers concluded that the girl's image was likely pasted into the photograph."

-In 2010, five years after the death of the photographer, a 77-year-old local resident claimed to solve the mystery, citing a similarity between the girl in the photograph and the image of a girl printed on a postcard that appeared in the local paper Shropshire Star.
-The postcard in question was taken in 1922 and shows a young girl who resembles the so-called "Wem Ghost".
+In 2010, five years after the death of the photographer, a 77-year-old local resident debunked the photograph as fake, showing that the girl in the photograph was superimposed from an image of a girl printed on a postcard that appeared in the local paper Shropshire Star in 1922.